DO-Customer-Success/docker-registry-digitalocean/README.md

 terraform apply
 ```

-You can pre-populate the variables in your `terraform.tfvars` file using this format:
+You can, however, pre-populate the following variables in your `terraform.tfvars` file using this format:

 ```
 do_token = "<Your DigitalOcean API Token"